hildogjr/KiCost/docs/usage.rst

                             Declare part fields to ignore when grouping parts.
       -d [LEVEL], --debug [LEVEL]
                             Print debugging info.
 (Larger LEVEL means more info.)
-      --eda_tool ['kicad', 'altium', ...]
+      --eda_tool {kicad,altium}
-                            Allows parsing of an Altium Designer .xml BOM file specified as input (or other sub module in 'eda_tools' folder) instead of KiCad.
+                            Choose EDA tool from which the .XML BOM file originated.
       -e dist [dist ...], --exclude dist [dist ...]
                             Excludes the given distributor(s) from the scraping process.
       --include dist [dist ...]
                             Includes only the given distributor(s) in the scraping process.
+      --retries [num_retries]
+                            Specify the number of attempts to retrieve part data from a website.

 -------------------------------------------------
 Adding KiCost to the Context Menu (Windows Only)